Medical Reviewer: Jordan P. Roberts, PA-C

 Surprisingly, this is a controversial statement in some circles, but if you want to qualify for these surveys, you need to start thinking like the people who designed them.
 Sound familiar? *cough* multiple choice question board exams *cough*

 That said, students rarely, if ever, qualify for these surveys or survey panels (M3 Global Research being the only exception I know of).
-And be grateful non-clinician hospital administrators have their own subset of surveys so they don’t skew real clinicians’ opinions.
-As for residents, it’s hit or miss (again, M3GR the exception, along with All Global Circle).
+And non-clinician hospital administrators have their own subset of surveys from many of these same companies.
+As for residents, it’s hit or miss (again, M3GR and InCrowd the major exceptions, along with All Global Circle).

 You Haven’t Been in Practice Long Enough